Human Assist Devices - Fluid Powered Ankle-Foot Orthosis (Test Bed 6)

 Test Bed’s Role in Support of the Strategic Plan

-This test bed facilitates the creation of miniature fluid power systems by pushing the practical limits of weight, power and duration for compact, untethered, wearable fluid power systems.
-This test bed benefits society by creating human-scaled fluid power devices to assist people with daily activities and is creating new market opportunities for fluid power, including opportunities in medical devices.
+The test bed addresses the Center’s compactness goal through the creation of miniature fluid power systems that push the practical limits of weight, power and duration for compact, untethered, wearable fluid power systems.
+The test bed also addresses the goal of making fluid power ubiquitous by creating human-scaled fluid power devices to assist people with daily activities and creating new market opportunities for fluid power, including medical devices.

 Description and Explanation of Research Approach

-Problem Statement: In the US alone, individuals who suffer from or have been affected by stroke (4.7M), polio (1M), multiple sclerosis (400K), cerebral palsy (100K) or acute trauma could benefit from a portable, powered, daily wear lower limb orthoses .
-For individuals with impaired ankle function, current solutions are passive braces that provide only motion control and joint stability.
-These designs often fail to restore normal ankle function because they lack the ability to actively modulate motion control during gait and cannot produce propulsion torque and power.
+Problem Statement: In the US alone, individuals who suffer from or have been affected by stroke (4.7M), polio (1M), multiple sclerosis (400K), cerebral palsy (100K) or acute trauma could benefit from a portable, powered, daily wear lower limb orthoses.
+For individuals with impaired ankle function, current solutions are passive braces that provide only motion control and joint stability and lack the ability to actively modulate motion control during gait and cannot produce propulsion torque and power.